Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/sculpt_mode.rst

 Sample Bias
    Value added to texture samples.
 Overlay
-   When enabled, the texture is shown in the viewport, as determined by the ;\ *Alpha* value.
+   When enabled, the texture is shown in the viewport, as determined by the; *Alpha* value.

 Symmetry Menu